 The secret of becoming a (better) penetration tester, bug bounty hunter or IT professional is to not only focus on penetration testing books but also read books on related subjects such as: Networking, programming, exploit development, web applications, network security monitoring and other IT subjects.
 Having at least a little theoretical knowledge about these subjects helps you a lot to look at information security from different angles and perspectives.
 For this reason I will not only list hacking books in this article but also books on related subjects that I deemed important enough to read.
 In my opinion every serious IT professional should be reading at least a book per month and I hope that this article will help you discover your next InfoSec book to read.

-Please note that the listings of the books is not a ranking but a mere overview of hacking books that I recommended.
-This article will be updated with new books on a regular basis.
+Please note that the listings of the books is not a ranking but a mere overview of hacking books that I recommend to the Hacking Tutorials readers.
+I will update this article on a regular basis with new books.
 Would you like to see a specific book added to the list or even your own book?
 Please leave a comment below and I will add it to the list.

 Penetration Testing: A Hands-On Introduction to Hacking